gdeleonb/ics_bc_s18/week1/README.md

 - Requirements
   - When run, it must print out the number of hours in a year.
 - Advice
+  - This should be an integer.
-  - Don't forget to account for leap years!
+  - Up to you how you account for leap years!

 #### minutes\_in\_decade.rb

 - Requirements
   - When run, it must print out the number of minutes in a decade.
 - Advice
-  - As in the previous one, leap years should be accounted for.
+  - For this one, make sure to account for the leap years!

 #### age\_in\_seconds.rb

 - Requirements
-  - When run, it must print out your age in seconds
+  - In order to have a standardized answer we can check against, please instead calculate Berkeley's age in seconds, and do it from the time this will be due (Friday the 21st).
+  - For fun, you can check your as well, but we'll be grading based on the Berkeley one.
 - Advice
-  - Remember to account for leap years, and days since your last birthday.
+  - Remember to account for leap years, and for months/days since the birthday last passed!
-  - If you really wanted to, you could go even further, but anything beyond days since changes too quickly and not everyone knows the hour they were born so we won’t ask for it.

 #### author\_age.rb